burstMembrane/burstmembrane.github.io/_portfolio/syntheticperception.md

 ## NOTE: you need to add this div-id to the style css file for hiding and showing of divs to work
 div-id: "syntheticperception"

+thumbnailpath: "images/syntheticperception/sp1.jpg"
 ## YEAR
 year: 2019

 ## ALL THIS TEXT IS EMBEDDED AS THE BODY CONTENT
 ---

-*Synthetic Perception* is an ongoing research project into the behavioural effects of digital surveillance culture on everyday social interactions.

 ![Synthetic Perception](images/syntheticperception/sp1.jpg)
 ### Synthetic Perception: installation view

+*Synthetic Perception* is an ongoing research project into the behavioural effects of digital surveillance culture on everyday social interactions.

 As a year long Honours project.
 I experimented with using computer vision algorithms to fragment and deidentify video data.

 That data was then recomposed and output onto a display medium.
 These included computer screens, televisions and smartphones.